amazeeio/healthz-php/README.md

 Adding this to your nginx configuration will reroute all incoming traffic on `/healthz` to our current script.

+### Setting failure response code

+By default, we return an http 500 response code for any failed checks.
+This can be a potential problem for setups that involve negative caching of errors.

+If you would like to have the system return something other than a 500, you can set the environment variable `HEALTHZ_PHP_HTTP_FAIL_CODE` with the return code.

 ## Extending checks